 Familiarizing yourself with blood sugar.

 Another piece of the anxiety puzzle comes into play when we really examine blood sugar.
 Excess sugar intake contributes to blood sugar spikes and insulin resistance over time.
-And when your blood sugar is out of whack, it throws off your hypothalamic-pituitary-adrenal axis (HPA axis), which is responsible for releasing your stress hormone cortisol (think fight-or-flight response).
+And when your blood sugar is out of whack, it throws off13 your hypothalamic-pituitary-adrenal axis (HPA axis), which is responsible for releasing your stress hormone cortisol14 (think fight-or-flight response).

 Plus, when your blood sugar levels are off, it can increase those "hangry" feelings; you'll find yourself wanting sweet and salty foods to feel satisfied.
 But that’s the problem: You never get off the hamster wheel that is blood sugar imbalance and anxiety.

 Finding out if sugar is a problem for you.

 Running labs is a great way to understand where your baseline is and how much you need to change your diet to see improvement.
 As a functional medicine practitioner, these are the most common labs that I run to assess gut, brain, and blood sugar function and health:

 1. Gut health labs.

 These labs check your gut bacteria and give you a better indication of whether or not your gut health has been compromised: